sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 2/7/2022 23:00 PT_
+_Updated 2/8/2022 19:00 PT_

-v7.12 has begun 7 day rollout on iOS and Android.
-It will be rolled out to 100% of users on Tuesday, February 8th.
+v7.12 will be rolled out to 100% of users by EOD today.
 The team is now working on development for v7.13.

 ***